Analysis | Boeing’s Grounded 737 Max — The Story So Far

 Two crashes within five months -- Lion Air Flight 610 in October 2018 off the coast of Indonesia and Ethiopian Airlines Flight 302 in March outside Addis Ababa -- killed 346 people and led to a global grounding of Boeing Co.’s relatively new 737 Max jets, the fourth generation of a venerable brand first flown in 1967.
-Numerous investigations are under way, including ones looking at how U.S. flight regulators came to certify the airplane.
-Boeing has abandoned its financial forecast for 2019 as it faces questions about the plane’s development and testing and its own transparency -- as well as potentially sky-high payouts.
+Uncertainty over when it will fly again is starting to affect the airline industry’s longer-term plans, and Boeing abandoned its financial forecast for 2019 as it faces questions about the plane’s development and testing and its own transparency.

 1. When will the 737 Max fly again?